AscendingPassage.com HOME PAGE.

 There are no historical sculptures in any part of this temple,

-the latter are all beautifully executed, and equal, to the best
+thickly covered with figures representing religious subjects.
+Those inside are all beautifully executed, and equal to the best

-specimens of the kind which travelers admire at Hermonthis and
+specimens which travelers admire at Hermonthis and

-Philæ; indeed, I prefer the figures in the chamber behind the
+Philae.
+Indeed, I prefer the figures in the chamber behind the

-adytum, to any that are in the temples at those places: in no
+adytum to any that are in the temples at those places.
+In no

 temple of Egypt have I seen such correctness of design or